Incoterms – International Commercial Terms

 CPT (Carriage Paid To)

-In CPT transactions the shipper/seller have the same obligations found with CIF.
+The seller delivers the goods to the carrier or another person nominated by the seller at an agreed place (if any such site is agreed between parties).
 In addition the seller must buy cargo insurance, naming the buyer as the insured while the goods are in transit.

 CIP (Carriage and Insurance Paid To)